Cycling Wattage Calculator

 The positions are:

-Additionally, our cycling wattage calculator estimates the air density on a given elevation above sea level according to the barometric formula:
+Additionally, our cycling wattage calculator estimates the air density at a given elevation above sea level (a.s.l.) according to the barometric formula:

-After substituting the constants, this equation can be simplified to
+After substituting the constants, we can simplify this equation to:

 Not all of the power that you produce when cycling is transferred directly to the wheels.
 Some of it is lost either due to the resistance of the chain or of the derailleur pulleys.

 Our cycling power calculator assumes a constant 1.5% loss on your pulleys.
 The losses on the chain are dependent on its condition:

 - for a dry chain (for example, when the oil has been washed away by rain); and

 - for a dry chain that is so old it became elongated.

 You can check outon the mechanical resistance of bikes for more information about power losses.